heloisasorato/AzSHCI-workshop/hands-on-labs/4_Software Load Balancers and More.md

 13. In the browser, take a look at the server being connected to.
 Notice that if you hit refresh on the browser, you are redirected to the same server.
 In order to see load balancer switching servers, you will need to open multiple InPrivate browser tabs and connect to the VIP until you connect to the other server.

-## Exercise 04: Examine Load Balancer Deployment with SDN Explorer
+Task 5: Examine Load Balancer Deployment with SDN Explorer

 In this exercise, you will use SDN Explorer to view load balancer configuration in the Network Controller database.